 LIFT HIM UP!

 LIFT HIM UP!
-I have a friend who will be preaching this weekend to 15,000 people worshipping in multiple locations in another State in the U.S. On Sunday I will be preaching to about 50 Haitian people in Lake Park, Florida gathered in a small rented building to worship Jesus.
+I have a friend who preaches, on a normal weekend to about 15,000 people worshipping in multiple locations in a State in the U.S. On Sundays it is not unusual for me to preach to about 50 or 100 Haitian people gathered in a small rented building to worship Jesus.
 Hopefully all the folks in all the locations will lift up their hearts and voices in praise and adoration to Jesus and also open their hearts and be receptive to what God will say through His Word and His servants.
 Whether a person serves and worships Jesus in a large congregation or a small congregation numerically God is there and God is blessed by His people’s worship and love for Him.
-In America we are fortunate to be able to peacefully gather and worship God.
+In America in normal times we are fortunate to be able to peacefully gather and worship God.
 In many parts of the world today Christians are killed because they dare to do what we take for granted in worshipping Jesus.
-Even though many people in America hate Christians and resent our freedom of worship and the fact we stand openly for Jesus every day very seldom do Christians in the U.S. die for their faith in Jesus.
+Even though many people in America hate Christians and resent our freedom of worship and often attempt to prevent it and the fact we stand openly for Jesus every day very seldom do Christians in the U.S. die for their faith in Jesus.